-EDUC 449.
+\EDUC 449.
 K-8 Social Studies Methods, 3 hours, Fall

-The purpose of this course is to equip prospective teachers to teach social studies to students in grades K-8.
+Introduction to methods and materials for teaching social studies in the K-8 classroom.
 Students will develop an appreciation of the critical role that social studies plays in producing future citizens who will have the knowledge and desire to participate in democracy.
-The course includes the curriculum and teaching strategies necessary for the K-8 social studies program.
+Activities will focus on curriculum, planning, and strategies for teaching and assessing K-8 social studies.
+Age-appropriate "hands-on" and "minds-on" activities will be stressed.
+Controversial issues relevant to the social studies classroom will be discussed.
 Practicum required.
 Must provide proof of liability insurance.
 Prerequisites: Admissions to Teacher Education Program, EDUC 204, 314, 341, 342, PSY 404, SPED 313, 318; Corequisites: EDUC 414SL, 440, 444.

 EDUC 461.
-Liberal Arts Education Capstone Seminar, 1 hour, Fall, Spring
+Liberal Arts Education Capstone Seminar, 1 hour, Fall, Spring.
 Designed to help students integrate content knowledge from the liberal arts core, the major, and professional education course work.